MIDASverse/MIDASpy/README.md

 For more information on MIDAS, the method underlying the software, see:

 Lall, Ranjit, and Thomas Robinson.
 2022.
-"The MIDAS touch: Accurate and scalable missing-data imputation with deep learning." _Political Analysis_ 30, no. 2 (2022): 179-196.
+"The MIDAS Touch: Accurate and Scalable Missing-Data Imputation with Deep Learning." _Political Analysis_ 30, no. 2: 179-196.

 https://doi.org/10.1017/pan.2020.49.